apache/activemq-website/src/components/classic/documentation/ssl-transport-reference.md

 ```
 #### Client side configuration of hostname validation

-The default for the ActiveMQ Classic client is to enable Hostname validation and this can be configured with `?socket.verifyHostName` or simply `?verifyHostName` with no prefix.
+The default for the ActiveMQ client is to enable Hostname validation and this can be configured with `?socket.verifyHostName` or simply `?verifyHostName` with no prefix.
 This will cause the CN of the server certificate to be compared to the server hostname to verify they match, e.g.:
 ```
 ssl://localhost:61616?socket.verifyHostName=false
 ```